SenseTecnic/wotkit-docs/source/api_v1/api_tags.rst

 Tags
 =====

-You can get a list of tags, either the most used by public sensors or by a sensor query.
+Sensors can specify several tags that can be used to organize them.
+You can get a list of tags, either the most used by public sensors or by a particular sensor query.

 .. _get_tags: